emibcn/covid/README.md

 # Covid Data Web Application `refactored`

-[This applications](https://emibcn.github.io/covid) displays public information extracted from the official web [https://dadescovid.cat](https://dadescovid.cat).
+[This applications](https://emibcn.github.io/covid) displays public information about Covid19 Pandemy on Catalonia, extracted from the official web [https://dadescovid.cat](https://dadescovid.cat).

 The aim of this application is to display the data in different ways than the original, improving performance and adding more value to it.